 Müller et al (2009) 5-hydroxytryptamine modulates migration, cytokine and chemokine release and T-cell priming capacity of dendritic cells in vitro and in vivo.
 PLoS One 4 e6453 PMID: 19649285

 Do you know of a great paper that uses GR 55562 dihydrochloride from Tocris?
-If so please let us know.
+Please let us know.

 Literature in this Area